LithoCoders/dailycpp/EffectiveModernC++/chapter8/Item_41_Consider_pass_by_value_for_copyable_parameters_that_are_cheap_to_move_and_always_copied.md

 # Item 41: Consider pass-by-value for copyable parameters that are cheap to move and always copied

 For efficiency, a function should copy lvalue arguments, but move rvalue arguments.
 Example: `push_back()` function of `std::vector` takes both lvalue and rvalue.

-!!!Debug me!!!
-OR TRY WITH VECTOR OF INTEGER FOR SIMPLIFICATION.
+## Two functions do the same thing
 ```c++
 #include <string>
 #include <vector>